jarrettbarnett/RockPaperScissorsSpockLizard/README.md

 A PHP class implementation of Rock Paper Scissors Spock Lizard as created by Sam Kass and Karen Bryla and popularized by "Big Bang Theory."

-Add as many players (or bots) as you want and play them all against each other at the same time!
+**Add as many players (or bots) as you want.
+Then play them all against each other at the same time!**

 Packagist can be found here: [jarrett/rockpaperscissorsspocklizard](https://packagist.org/packages/jarrett/rockpaperscissorsspocklizard)